 The best grapes varieties for home winemaking are Stepnyak, Platovsky, Rosinka, Droojba, Regent, Saperavi, Crystal, Festivalniy.
 They don’t require any special care and possess a high content of sugar.
 But this doesn’t mean that you can’t make wine from other varieties, for example, Isabella or Lydia.
 You’ll just have to use more sugar.

 Before you start making wine, you should take care of all of the required containers.
-They must be squeaky clean and dry.
-Otherwise, some external fungi might contaminate the beverage and spoil its taste.
+They must be really clean and dry.
+Otherwise, some external fungi might contaminate the beverage and spoil its taste, thus make sure you have good and clean containers.
 Barrels, bottles, buckets, and other containers can be smoked with sulfur (the industrial way) or simply washed with boiled water and wiped with a dry cloth.
 I strongly encourage you not to use containers which used to contain milk, because a thorough wash might not help.

 - Grapes — 22 lb / 10 kg